MattSteedWork/AMSI-Bypass-Win10-11/README.md

 # Whats actually happening here?
 (Win 11 short Version)

-AmsiOpenSession takes the location of amsiContext as an input, this is stored in RCX.
-This script gets a pointer to the address of amsiContext by drilling down through types associated with the PowerShell session, overwrites the memory location that the '$ptr' points to (amsiContext 0x0 + 8 bytes) with 8 bytes of zeros.
-The pointer corresponds with the QWORD contents of (RCX + 8 bytes) in AmsiOpenSession, if RCX + 8 successfully compares to zero it will cause EAX to be set to 0x80070057, which is an E_INVALIDARG error.
+AmsiOpenSession takes amsiContext as an input and stores it in RCX.
+This script gets a pointer to the address of amsiContext by drilling down through types associated with the PowerShell session, overwrites the memory location of the '$ptr' (amsiContext 0x0 + 8 bytes) with 8 bytes of zeros. '$ptr' corresponds with RCX + 8 bytes in AmsiOpenSession, if cmp RCX + 8, 0 returns true it will cause EAX to be set to 0x80070057.
+0x80070057 is an E_INVALIDARG error.
 This will bypass AMSI for the remainder of the PowerShell session.

 ## Explaination of Code